Skip to main content

 Which is it?
 Does it matter?
 Does it matter that we believe one or the other of these?
 Does it matter that our belief that it is one or the other be correct?

 For me, the main difference is that one model has a Mind or a Purpose behind it, and the other does not.
 What benefit is conferred by holding the belief in one's head that there is a purpose or intent behind the existence or nature of the cosmos?
-What detriment stems from thinking that the cosmos is the way it is because the properties of S/T and E/M simply to not permit it to be otherwise?
+What detriment stems from thinking that the cosmos is the way it is because the properties of S/T and E/M simply do not permit it to be otherwise?

 I think it's vital to make the distinction between the real nature of the cosmos on the one hand, and our BELIEFS about the nature of the cosmos on the other hand.
-That is to say, it is one question whether Atoms or Gods are responsible for the cosmos; and it is a separate and unrelated questions whether one BELIEVES that either S/T & E/M or Providence is responsible for the cosmos being the way it is.
+That is to say, it is one question whether Atoms or Gods are responsible for the cosmos; and it is a separate and unrelated question whether one BELIEVES that either S/T & E/M or Providence is responsible for the cosmos being the way it is.

 For me, the answers to both questions are utterly obvious.
 The cosmos is the way it is because atoms are they way they are.
 And beliefs are only good to the extent that they are grounded in empirically verifiable reality.
 However, I acknowledge that we can never really know the answer to the first question or prove that the either option is false.
 And only the second question can be discussed or debated with any hope of deriving some useful understanding.